This tutorial discusses using the Spyder5Pro to calibrate screens which have no adjustability other than their brightness. This includes:

 - Those all-in-one PCs that are trying to be Macs

 - Very cheap desktop screens with no buttons or menus to control their colour

 Before you begin, please make sure you’ve read this article.

 Not your first time?

-If you have previously successfully calibrated with this device, and now you just need to do the monthly recalibration, jump to the Monthly Calibration section at the end of this tutorial.
+If you have previously successfully calibrated with this device, and now you just need to do the monthly recalibration, scroll down to the Monthly Calibration section at the bottom of this page.
 But if this is your first time, read on …

 Part 1: Brightness